heidihuang-wav/quartz/content/Everything I know about fitness & nutrition.md

 - Progressive overload.
 Not every workout you'll be able to add weight or feel at your best, but push yourself in the gym.
 - Rest days are necessary.
 Not taking rest days is not going to give you better results.
 ### My approach
 I aim to get stronger with progressive overload.
 I don't have a quantifiable goal (hit X weight on Y lift in Z months) because I find it gives me unnecessary pressure.
 I lean most toward bodybuilding but don't really specialize in powerlifting, bodybuilding, or calisthenics.
-I maingain and don't do bulking / cutting cycles because I want my physique to stay more-or-less the same year-round.
+I maingain or do mini cuts/bulks but don't do drastic dirty bulking / cutting cycles because I want my physique to stay more-or-less the same year-round.
 ### Resources
 - Jay Cutler - top exercises for each body part ([short video](https://www.youtube.com/shorts/XEWeyt5nyoY))
 - Training frequency